All Episodes

 Let's see.

-The Gore promoted event will be held July 7th.
+Oh, the Gore-promoted event will be held July 7th.

-July 7th.
+July 7th?

-Why, what's it'll actually be hot on July 7th, so they'll be able to say it's global warming.
+Why, it'll actually be hot on July 7th, so they'll be able to say it's global warming.

-Snow fell on Nepal's capital, Katmandu, for the first time in 63 years on Wednesday, stirring excitement and curiosity among residents and the children.
+In the meantime, ladies and gentlemen, snow fell on Nepal's capital, Kathmandu, for the first time in 63 years on Wednesday, stirring excitement and curiosity among residents and the children.

-Weather officials said the brief snowfall lasted just a few minutes, was the result of a weatherly, or I'm sorry, westerly disturbance over Nepal that earlier in the week caused heavy rains.
+Weather officials said the brief snowfall, lasted just a few minutes, was the result of a weatherly, or I'm sorry, westerly disturbance over Nepal that earlier in the week caused heavy rains.

-Then there's a piece just trying to put all this in perspective for you.
+I'm just trying to put all this in perspective for you.

 Might surprise you that this run of cold has a chance of being something historic.